Skip to main content

 Best-Before Management in Food Wholesale: FIFO, FEFO, and What Software Must Do

-How food distributors manage best-before dates systematically, halve shrinkage with FEFO, and which software functions are non-negotiable in 2026.
+How food distributors manage best-before dates systematically, use FEFO as an operating-control lever, and validate which software functions fit their site.

 Related articles